Lyft, Inc. [LYFT] Price Analysis: Next Bullish Target is $66.81

-Lyft, Inc. [LYFT] is following downward trend in the market concluded with the last trading session.
-The shares of the Technology sector company has a current value of $47.58 after LYFT shares went down by -0.83% during the last trading session.
-One of the reasons why Technology stocks may go bearish is decreased momentum in the press.
+Lyft, Inc. [LYFT] is following upward trend in the market concluded with the last trading session.
+The shares of the Technology sector company has a current value of $48.03 after LYFT shares went up by 1.43% during the last trading session.
+One of the reasons why Technology stocks may go bullish is increased momentum in the press.

 Lyft, Inc. [NASDAQ:LYFT]: Analyst Rating and Earnings